Alfresco/docs-alfresco/content-services/latest/admin/content-stores.md

 * `CachingContentStore`: This is the main class that implements the ContentStore interface, and can therefore, be used anywhere that a `ContentStore` could be used.
 The `CachingContentStore` handles all the high level logic of interaction between the cache and the backing store, while the caching itself is provided by a collaborating `ContentCache` object.
 * `ContentCache`: This class is responsible for putting items into and getting items from the cache.
 The single supplied implementation (`ContentCacheImpl`) for this class uses a lookup table to keep track of the files that are being managed by the cache, and a directory on the local file system to store the cached content files.
 The lookup table itself is a `SimpleCache` implementation instance (for example, `DefaultSimpleCache` or `HazelcastSimpleCache`when running a clustered environment).
 * `QuotaManagerStrategy`: The quota managers implement this interface and control how the disk usage is consumed for cached content storage.
-Alfresco Content Services provides two implementations for this: `UnlimitedQuotaStrategy` (does not restrict disk usage, thereby effectively disabling the quota function) and `StandardQuotaStrategy` (attempts to keep usage below the maximum specified in bytes or MB).
+Content Services provides two implementations for this: `UnlimitedQuotaStrategy` (does not restrict disk usage, thereby effectively disabling the quota function) and `StandardQuotaStrategy` (attempts to keep usage below the maximum specified in bytes or MB).

 The `CachingContentStore` class is highly configurable and many of its components could be exchanged for other implementations.
 For example, the lookup table could easily be replaced with a different implementation of `SimpleCache` than that supplied.